 Sugar is the generalized name for a class of chemically-related sweet-flavoured substances: carbohydrates, composed of carbon, hydrogen and oxygen.

-1. Sift all types of flour into one big dish with sourdough starter.
+Prepare all the ingredients for the Ukrainian homemade bread.
+Sift all types of flour into one big bowl with a sourdough starter.

 Add egg, melted butter (25 g), salt and sugar, slowly pour milk.